-- the patentee is not entitled to the patent; - it is not a manner of manufacture; - it is not useful; - the patent was obtained by fraud, false suggestion or misrepresentation; and - the specification does not comply with section 40(2) and (3) of the Patents Act, being "best method" and clarity requirements.
+- the patentee is not entitled to the patent; - it is not a manner of manufacture; - it is not useful; - the patent was obtained by fraud, false suggestion or misrepresentation; and - the specification does not comply with section 40(2) and (3) of the Patents Act 1990 (Cth), being best method and clarity requirements.

-1.19 Are infringement proceedings stayed pending resolution of validity in another court or the Patent Office?
+1.16 Are infringement proceedings stayed pending resolution of validity in another court or the Patent Office?

-The Court proceedings are the superior proceedings and so no procedure can take place in the Patent Office if there are pending Court proceedings.
+The Court proceedings are the superior proceedings and so no procedure can take place in the Patent Office if there are pending court proceedings.

-If two separate proceedings concerning the patent are ongoing, a party may seek to have the matters listed together but there is no rule that a revocation claim be determined before a parallel infringement proceeding.
+If two separate proceedings concerning the patent were on foot, a party may seek to have the matters listed together but there is no rule that a revocation claim be determined before a parallel infringement proceeding.

-1.20 What other grounds of defence can be raised in addition to non-infringement or invalidity?
+1.17 What other grounds of defence can be raised in addition to non-infringement or invalidity?